LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

    define time_of_day(datetime::date=date) => time_of_day(#datetime->hour)

-This defines a second method which also has the name "time_of_day", but accepts a date object and returns the value of calling the ``time_of_day`` method that takes an integer, passing it the hour of the date object.
+This defines a second method that also has the name "time_of_day", but accepts a date object and returns the value of calling the ``time_of_day`` method that takes an integer, passing it the hour of the date object.
 This method definition doesn't have a capture associated with it.
 If your method is going to just return the value of an expression, you can put that expression to the right of